 What to do?
 Return it for a refund, knowing that many of the power supplies sold are simply rubbish, or invalidate the warranty and fix it?
 I chose the latter.

 Top view: The warning label for heat is probably a bit overkill.
 I have run 100 Watts on FT8 via my FT-991A and the Manson SPA-8230 has barely run its internal fan.
-I will update this section when I have been able to run extended load tests on this power supply.
+Having spent a weekend running 100 Watts for Blue Ham October 2021, I can state that this PSU never even warmed up.

 You want to get closer?
 The design of this power supply ticks a number of boxes.
-A shielded mains-input filter; extra filtering on the main board; a large RF choke in the bridge-rectifier line; and spike suppression all make for a quiet power supply.
+A shielded mains-input filter; extra filtering on the main board; Power Factor Correction; and spike suppression all make for a quiet power supply.
 Unfortunately, you will have already noticed the cheap and naff cigar lighter socket present lower left.
 This non-insulated nasty bonds the zero-volt rail to the mains earth, which is a huge fail!

 Exploded view after removal.
 Yes, it is an actual cigar lighter socket one would find in a car.
 Insert the heating element to light your cigar.
 Sent off for recycling!